Couple Turn Cancer Diagnosis Into Incredible Love Story

 El-Rayes proposed a recently developed treatment — an experimental trial to test a new drug called BBI-608.
 While regular chemotherapy treatments solely shrink a tumor, there was a possibility that the new drug could essentially thwart the cancer cells from multiplying.

-Now, almost nine months later, Bradley is cancer free, and she said she owes her success to the man she calls her "knight in shining armor."
+Bradley is currently cancer free, and she said she owes her success to the man she calls her "knight in shining armor."

 "I would have never been able to get through it if it had not been for him," Bradley said.